Atambek07/Atambek07/README.md

 ### 👨‍💻 About Me
 - 📍 Batken, Kyrgyzstan
 - 🔧 Specializing in **backend development**, **clean architecture**, and **socially impactful tech**
-- 💻 Learning full-stack development — backend-first with Python, Django, REST, PostgreSQL, Docker, React, Vue
+- 💻 Learning full-stack development — backend-first with Python, Django, REST-Framework, PostgreSQL, API
  - 🤖 Passionate about **AI in education**, **digital transformation**, and **smart city ecosystems**
 - 🚀 Constantly striving to improve and build meaningful software

 ---